 You can now enjoy a classic Mexican recipe, without the worry of consuming too many carbs a winning combo if you ask me.

-I just love how well these crepes work in so many keto recipes by transforming classic favorites into low-carb delicious options.
+I just love how well these crepes work in so many keto recipes by transforming classic favorites into low-carb recipes.

 Keto Chicken Enchiladas With Crepini Egg Thins

-I knew I had a winning recipe when I first served this to my family.
+I knew I had a winning recipe for Crepini egg thins enchiladas when I first served this to my family.
 They raved about the enchilada’s authentic flavor and how surprised they were that this was a keto-friendly enchilada recipe.

 In one fell swoop, I was able to bring back to our family a recipe that would fool even the most discriminating palates by using cauliflower wraps.